Itanagar- NCWC requests authorities for construction of protection wall, roads and drainage system damaged due to landslides

 During landslides Colony road, culvert, protection had been damaged and one Maruti 800 car and few house were partially damaged.

-The boundary all of several minister bunglow at Niti vihar has collapse and it has carry huge mudslide down below the Niya colony and created havoc this year.
+The boundary all of several minister bungalow at Niti vihar has collapse and it has carry huge mudslide down below the Niya colony and created havoc this year.
 There is urgent need of preventive measures to be taken up by the government and department.
 He said.

 Tachik further appeal the state government and department concern to immediately take up the protection measure and also provide relief to the landslide victims of Niya colony as well.